Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 Once all orders are in the discord all movement of armies happens at the same time and all movement of fleets happens at the same time.
 If an army tries to move into a hex occupied by another army, or if 2 armies try to both move into the same hex, their move order becomes an attack order instead.

 If an army moves into a hex while another army is moving out of it, they don't block each other.
 If this would cause 2 armies to switch places, player armies can pass through each other peacefully.
-NPC armies will usually perceive any army marching towards them as a threat, even if that army just wants to pass by.
+NPC armies will usually perceive any army marching directly at them as a threat, even if that army just wants to switch places.

 ***[ @TODO example image of moving into an army holding position]***